surajbanerjee/surajbanerjee/README.md

 ## Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px" height="35px">,I'm Suraj Banerjee

-<dl><dt> 👨‍🎓 My Education </dt> <dd> As a computer science graduate currently pursuing a Master's degree in Computer Applications, I have built a strong foundation in both theoretical and practical aspects of the field.</dd>
+<dl><dt> 👨‍🎓 My Education </dt> <dd> I have completed a Master of Computer Application (MCA) from LPU & Bachelor of Computer Science from VIVA collage </dd>
-<dt> 👨‍💻 My Profession </dt> <dd> 💻 With nearly 3 years in the IT industry, I specialize in Data Warehousing and ETL (Extract, Transform, Load) using tools such as Informatica Power Center.
+<dt> 👨‍💻 My Profession </dt> <dd> 💻 With 3 years in the software industry, I specialize in Data Warehousing and ETL (Extract, Transform, Load) using tools such as IICS/Informatica Power Center.
 My expertise lies in error analysis within the Healthcare Industry, SQL query development, and Python scripting.

  🚀 Innovative Problem Solver:
 I've successfully collaborated with cross-functional teams to meet complex business requirements, suggesting and implementing over 3 automation ideas that streamlined processes and saved valuable time.
 My proactive approach ensures that high-priority issues are resolved promptly and efficiently.